 14. Booking riads on autopilot

 Not all riads are created equal.
 Some have rooftops with Atlas views; others sit beside a 5 a.m. mosque speaker.
 Some are 3 minutes from Jemaa el-Fnaa; others are a 25-minute walk through alleys without a porter to carry your bag.
 Read recent reviews carefully, ask about airport transfers and porter service to the front door, and check whether the riad has a pool if you’re visiting in summer.
+A riad’s exact location inside the medina matters more than its star rating.

 15. Trying to figure it all out alone

 You absolutely can do Morocco independently — and many travellers do it brilliantly.
 But a country with this much variety, this many languages, and this many “is this a scam?” moments is also a country where a small amount of local help goes a very long way.
 A local agency can pre-vet your riads, arrange a trusted driver, and time your desert nights around the moon phase.
 That’s the kind of detail solo planning often misses.
+If you’d rather hand the logistics to someone who lives here, our complete guide to the best Morocco tours for 2026 lays out the options without the sales pressure.

 5 things that pleasantly surprise first-timers